-With the state of politics in America and the world turning a scary extreme right it’s more important than ever to read, educate and open our children’s minds to the diversity of the world.
+With the state of politics in the world turning a scary extreme right it’s more important than ever to read, educate and open our children’s minds to the diversity of the world.
 Read them books, open libraries, let the words of the writers, philosophers, healers, mystics, poets and dreamers reach their ears.

 1. Support your local library.
 Take out books, enquire about children’s reading hours, support and raise funds when needed.
+A diversity of books will expose them to different ways of living in the world.

 2. Give books as gifts.
 To everyone – especially those that may not receive books easily.
 Go to Book Dash or Shine Literacy or the Link Literacy projects and find out how to gift books to those in need.
-Give books to your employee’s and their children, to your local community centre, to the service staff at your children’s schools, to everyone you can reach out to.
+Give books to your employees and their children, to your local community centre, to the service staff at your children’s schools, to everyone you can reach out to.

 3. Encourage discussions with your children about world issues.
 Order National Geographic and other magazines that showcase issues around the world.
 Ask them their opinion.
 Help them understand how the world works.
 Try not to dictate what they believe – let them decide by looking at all sides of a story or issue.